Image: Melaninfinity Model

 Jaël Hofwijks, Founder & CEO of Melaninfinity

-Jael: I have an older cousin who always says: ‘Everything you want to achieve is possible’.
+A: I have an older cousin who always says: ‘Anything you want to achieve is possible’.
 He’s been saying it for years, but it was just a year ago I started taking it to heart.
-I do believe that everything you want to achieve is possible, but I’d like to add that you’ll have to work damn hard to get there.
+I do believe that you can achieve anything, but I’d like to add that you’ll have to work damn hard to get there.

 > Want to inspire others with your business or brand > click here